mehmetaliayvaz/task-management/README.md

 With Task-Management, you can plan your tasks and take notes.
 Your tasks are saved in localstorage.

+- Creating a section
+- Creating a task
+- Editing a section
+- Deleting a section
+- Relocating tasks
+- Deleting a task

+The following technologies are used in the Task-Management application:

+- Vue2
+- Vue Router
+- Vuex
+- Vue Hero Icons
+- Ant Design Vue
+- Vue Draggable

 [Demo](https://task-management-smoky.vercel.app/)

 ### Install Dependencies